Donald Trump's lawyers ask judge to walk away from criminal case, echoing allegations of political bias - ExBulletin

 The silence case continues in state court while Trump’s lawyers seek to transfer him to federal court, which would also eliminate Merchan from the legal equation.
 A federal judge has scheduled a June 27 hearing on the request.

 A message seeking comment was left for Merchan.
-A spokesman for the New York state court system, Lucian Chalfen, said that since the case is pending before the judge, it would be inappropriate to comment further.
+A spokesperson for the New York State Court System, Lucian Chalfen, said that since the case is pending before the judge, “it would be inappropriate to make any further comments.

 Merchan has been respectful and extremely accommodating in his limited interactions with Trump and has refused to issue a gag order, even as the ex-president continued to pillory him, District Attorney Alvin Bragg and other people involved in the case.
 At a recent hearing, Merchan said he goes out of his way to make sure he doesn’t prevent Trump from having every chance to advance his candidacy.